“Obesogens”, a term coined for industrial toxins present in our environment, might very well be the primary reason behind obesity.

 These toxins are harmful to human health and responsible for causing obesity, birth defects, and cancer because of their effect on the endocrine system.

-Initial effects of these toxins were uncovered in the 1980s on breast cancer cells.
+The initial effects of these toxins were uncovered in the 1980s on breast cancer cells.

-How Do They Cause Obesity?
+How Do Obesogens Cause Obesity?

 It also depends on the timing of exposure as it has been found that pregnant women with exposure to these toxins, can pass it into the developing fetus.